Possible Complications and Side Effects of Having an Abortion

 - Tissue remnants may remain in the uterus after a medical abortion.
 This may necessitate a D&C, which is usually performed under sedation.

-Risks of an Abortion by Vacuum Aspiration
+Abortion by Vacuum Aspiration

 Risks and Side Effects